 This is the path of using relationship to heal: to gently, gradually, and compassionately soften a habit of self soothing with food.

 What's included: the course curriculum

-If you recognize that you use food to self soothe, and you'd like to find ways of relating more gently and authentically to yourself, I'd like to invite you into When Food is Your Mother.
+If you recognize that you use food to self soothe, and you'd like to find ways of relating more gently and authentically to yourself, I'd like to invite you into this year's When Food is Your Mother class.

-When Food is Your Mother is a 9 week group immersion to help you soften a pattern of using food for self soothing and to nourish more compassionate, authentic, empowering ways of relating to your needs, emotions, and vulnerability.
+When Food is Your Mother is an 8 week class to help you soften a pattern of using food for self soothing and to nourish more compassionate, authentic, empowering ways of relating to your needs, emotions, and vulnerability.

 Module 1: Understanding why you bond with food